thaibault/weboptimizer/readme.md

     },
     ...

-For all availbale configuration possibilties pleas have a look at the * **package.json** file in this project since these values a extended on runtime.
+For all available configuration possibilities please have a look at the **package.json** file in this project since these values a extended on runtime.

-Additionally its even possible to overwrite any value on runtime via a complete generic command line interface: The last argument should evaluate to a javaScript object witch will be used as source for exending the default behavoir.
+Additionally its even possible to overwrite any value on runtime via a complete generic command line interface: The last argument should evaluate to a javaScript object witch will be used as source for extending the default behavior.
 Any JavaScript will be supported:

     #!JSON

-    npm run build '{module: {preprocessor: {javaScript: {loader: "babel"}}}}'
+    npm run build '{module:{preprocessor:{javaScript:{loader:"babel"}}}}'

 If you're using webOptimizer in a toolchain were none printable or none unicode compatible symbols should be used (for example content which should replace